 I design these sculptural vases using 3D CAD software, and print them on a 3D printer in a variety of materials.
-I can work with you to create a custom one in the shape and color you like.
+Each piece is a unique design — I don’t plan to make multiple copies of anything, unless it’s for one person who wants (let’s say) to own the same shape in different colors, or to replace a broken item.
+I can work with you to customize the shape and color.
 This page is meant to give you an idea of what’s possible — as well as to show some pieces which might still be available.

 This blue vase my cat is considering knocking over, holds a 3″ florist tube.

 Different materials give different colors, texture, shine, or special attributes.
-Where there are stripes of different color, these are done either by switching materials midway through, or printing separate parts which are later attached.
-It’s also possible to get an ombre effect by using material designed to yield that result, but I have no examples here.
+One can get an ombre effect by using material designed to yield that result, but I have no examples here.

 Bud vase “millet”.